Becoming a Licensed Marriage Family Therapist in Massachusetts

 - Marital and family therapy

-The final educational requirement is a practicum or clinical internship.
+They culminate in a 300-hour practicum or clinical internship.

 Learn more about Massachusetts MFT degrees.